 Write a journal.

 Healing is difficult in the beginning and messy in the middle.
 While it may be cathartic in the end, the journey is not easy for many of us.
 If you are embarking on something difficult like healing your past, keeping a journal will help.
 Writing down our thoughts and feelings can be therapeutic.
 Remember to write your feelings down when you are feeling overwhelmed.

 Acknowledge the issue.

 The first step of any therapy is acknowledging that there is an issue.
 That certain experiences in your past are not letting you live the life you want in the present.
 Many times, these issues are subtle.
 For instance, if you saw that your mother was a homemaker with no help from the family, this subconscious experience may be a reason why you are angry when things around the house don’t get done.
-Looking deep within and accepting that there is an issue is the first step towards healing childhood trauma.
+Looking deep within and accepting that there is an issue is the first step toward healing childhood trauma.